tier6tank/doubles/dupfinder/readme.txt

 COMPILING:
 ----------
 Now the compiling is very simple: for each compiler, there is a special makefile.
-Note that you have to have wxWidgets on your system (in directory C:\wx (for windows), if not, edit makefiles (variable wxdir) )
+Note that you have to have wxWidgets on your system.
+In windows, it must be in path C:\wx (otherwise edit the makefiles (change wxdir)), in unix, you have to build wxWidgets with the following configure options: --enable-gtk --disable-shared [--enable-debug], and install wxWidgets via make install.

 For building the program with visual c++ - compiler, just type the following: